Abraham-newbie/oxford_submission/README.md

-##Code and Data
+## Code and Data
-The code and data are organized in the repository accordingly within a separate folder structure and labelled.
+The code and data are organized in the repository accordingly in their respective folders.